ryankarlos/AWS-VPC/aws_vpc/aws-flask/README.md

 #### Installing and configuring Elastic Beanstalk cli

-First need to install Elastic Beanstalk cli from https://github.com/aws/aws-elastic-beanstalk-cli-setup As per the instructions in the aws repo:
+Assuming the other resources are created and active (instructions in `README.md` at repo root) First need to install Elastic Beanstalk cli from https://github.com/aws/aws-elastic-beanstalk-cli-setup As per the instructions in the aws repo: